Yes, you can care for someone who has COVID-19 and keep yourself (and others) safe.

 God bless and thank you for being a caregiver!

-To join our team as one of our COVID Team Caregivers, visit our website under employment to review the special Aware COVID-19 caregiver compensation and benefits package.
+To join Aware Senior Care, providers of elder care in Raleigh, NC and the surrounding areas, as one of our COVID Team Caregivers, visit our website under employment to review the special Aware COVID-19 caregiver compensation and benefits package.